A JSON / JavaScript financial risk and pricing library

 • Web applications required to have access to financial math logic both on the client and on the server side are largely bound to use JavaScript, as JavaScript is the only programming language natively supported in all major web browsers.

-• With JSON being a native subset of JavaScript, data interchange in JavaScript applications is almost as easy as calling the Javascript JSON.parse and JSON.stingify functions, making any parsing and serialization logic obsolete for most applications.
+• With JSON being a native subset of JavaScript, data interchange in JavaScript applications is almost as easy as calling the Javascript JSON.parse and JSON.stringify functions, making any parsing and serialization logic obsolete for most applications.

 How to include in node.js: